braindefender/KLP-Lame-Keycaps/README.md

 ## What keycaps do I need for my keyboard?

+First, you should choose Choc/MX stem (depends of your switches)<br>
+Second, choose Choc/MX size that is suitable for your keyboard.<br>
-First, you should pick Choc or MX stem variant.
-Then, for keycap set there are some variants that depends entirely of your choice.
+Then, pick what keycap variants you want for your columns/rows/thumbs.
+It depends entirely of your choice.

 For corne-like keyboards with 36-keys I use: